hdfsyu/GarbageOS/README.md

 so go ahead and try it out for ur self!
 Burn the iso image to a DVD (which is what I used) and make sure it says DVD+RW which is rewritable then burn it with PowerISO or something else and yes it does work with the UEFI firmware and legacy firmware
 ~~THIS HAS NEVER BEEN TESTED.
 REAL HARDWARE MIGHT NOT WORK.
 AND UR PC MIGHT CRASH.
 BURN THE ISO TO A USB AND BOOT OFF THE USB.
 IF IT WORKED THEN I AM HAPPY FOR U~~
 # Pull Requests
-NOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO.
+Yeah sure.
 Btw ur not allowed to edit anything without my permission. **bai**